Mmd4J/Mmd4J/README.md

 ### Hi there 👋

+Im a Java & C++ & C# & Python Developer.

 - 🔭 I’m currently working on Minecraft plugins (Some of them are here too!)
-- 🌱 I’m currently learning more java and maybe C# machine learning (ML.NET)?
+- 🌱 I’m currently learning more C++ and python?
 - 👯 I’m looking to wall.
 - 🤔 I’m looking for nothing.
 - 💬 Ask me about everything